apache/arrow/docs/source/format/Intro.rst

 Dictionary Encoded Layout
 =========================

-Dictionary encoding can be effective when you have data with many repeated values.
+Dictionary encoding can be effective when one has data with many repeated values.
 The values are represented by integers referencing a dictionary usually consisting of unique values.